Call, text, canvas, advocate at your workplace, and volunteer to fight voter suppression — here’s where to sign up to help people vote.

-Meanwhile, the stakes are as high as ever when it comes to, well, pretty much every issue that continues to fester in our country: racism, climate change, growing inequality, that global pandemic we mentioned… The most important things you can do in the next month are make your own voting plan and spread the word so others do, too.
-Here are some ways you can make sure everyone gets an equal chance to exercise their voting rights.
+The most important things you can do in the next two weeks are make a voting plan and spread the word so others do, too.
+Here are some ways you can help people vote and ensure everyone gets an equal chance to exercise their constitutional right in the midterms.

-So you’ve got a voting plan and you’ve confirmed that you’re registered.
+So you have a voting plan and you’ve confirmed that you’re registered.
 Time to make sure everyone else in your community gets on board, too.
-Grassroots, in-person conversations have been shown to be most effective in winning votes and upping voter turnout.
-Of course, it’s a little more awkward given the constraints of Covid-19, but in the month leading up to the election, there will be plenty of opportunities to volunteer as a canvasser — especially in swing states.
+Grassroots, in-person conversations are shown to be most effective in winning votes and increasing voter turnout.
+And in the weeks leading up to the election, there will be plenty of opportunities to volunteer — especially in swing states.

-Seed the Vote is recruiting volunteers to do in-person canvassing with local organizations, currently in the key states of Arizona and Pennsylvania.
+Seed the Vote is recruiting volunteers for in-person canvassing as well as remote phone banks via Zoom in the key states of Arizona and Pennsylvania.
 You can also sign up to volunteer with Sister District, which will connect you with campaigns in your area for canvassing and other actions.
-If you’re not so sure about in-person canvassing right now, there are still plenty of opportunities!
-You can find out about ways to contribute in your state or a swing state through Vote Save America; find local action campaigns like texting drives through Stand Up America; phone or text bank with Field Team 6; and sign up for phone banking shifts every Tuesday with the Human Rights Campaign.
-And those are just some national get-out-the-vote campaigns — local campaigns in your area will offer plenty more ways to get involved.
+Find out about ways to contribute in your state or a swing state through Vote Save America; join an action campaign like a postcard party through Stand Up America; phone or text bank with Field Team 6; or sign up for phone banking shifts every Tuesday with the Human Rights Campaign.
+These are just a handful of national get-out-the-vote options — local campaigns in your area also offer numerous ways to get involved.

-Many states are experiencing a shortage of such volunteers due to Covid-19.
-One way to keep the wait time manageable on election day is volunteering to work your local polling station.
-Your job may include setting up a polling location, explaining the process to voters, checking their registration, and issuing materials.
+As a result of repeated misinformation about widespread voter fraud, many states are experiencing a shortage of volunteer election workers.
+Recruiters cite harassment and threats as a reason for low volunteer numbers.
+If you’re able, stand up for democracy and exercise your civic duty by volunteering to work at your local polling station.
+Your job may include setting up a polling location, explaining the process to voters, checking their registration, and issuing voting materials.
+Not sure who to contact?
 Power the Polls, an initiative to recruit poll workers, is a good place to start.
-Another way to contribute: poll workers will all need personal protective equipment, so see if nearby polling stations need donations.
-Find out who to contact here.

 Read more: Why I’m Volunteering To Be a Poll Worker